Monday, March 31, 2025

 • Deactivated Extensions: Most extensions are disabled to prevent them from tracking your browsing activity.

-While incognito mode keeps your browsing hidden from others using the same device, your ISP, network admins, and the sites you visit still know where you’ve been.
-Essentially, incognito mode ensures your browser doesn’t save data—it doesn’t stop others from seeing it.
+While private browsing keeps your browsing hidden from others using the same device, your ISP, network admins, and the sites you visit still know where you’ve been.
+Essentially, private browsing ensures your browser doesn’t save data—it doesn’t stop others from seeing it.

 Common Uses of Incognito Mode